CogencyWeb3/Web3MediaPilot/Deliverables/Cogency-Deliverable_2a7.md

 <img width="900" alt="image" src="https://user-images.githubusercontent.com/114009050/208780106-a880f501-1a6b-40d9-9e29-2590bac1c312.png">

 The process starts in the CMS, where the publisher creates the piece of content that will be consumed.
-From all users interacting with the piece of content, we’ll focus on three different groups:
+From all users interacting with the piece of content, we will focus on three different groups:

 1. Premium reader: a user that has decided to increase their subscription expenditure for a publication.
 2. Heavy reader, given a defined consumption threshold.
 3. Young reader, given a defined age threshold.

 Once a user belongs to one of the previous three groups, a trigger will be released, which will unleash the creation of the consumer’s digital asset: the creation of a unique profile of their data that is theirs alone, and people can only see if they give them access.
-The digital identity is not tied to a single publisher, it’s tied to the consumer.
+The digital identity is not tied to a single publisher, it is tied to the consumer.

 The digital asset will be based on consumer’s metadata, that will be initially gathered in a form filled out by the consumer, who will be asked to complete additional information and informed that they will own their own data: not the publisher, not the platform, but the consumer themselves.
 The form will be also used for the user to give consent for their data to be stored to avoid any future GDPR issue.